shaz-sk/stock-ticker-service/README.md

 ### What is in the code
 - Springboot microservice with delegation and service layer pattern.
-- Boilerplate code generation using openapi code generator.
-API endpoints are generated during build.
+- Boilerplate code generation.
+API endpoints are generated during build using openapi code generator.
 The pushed code starts from `StockTickerApiDelegateImpl`.
-- Open API spec is available src/main/resources/openapi.yaml.
 - Actuator for health check endpoints.
-- Circuit breaker to handle third party API errors.
+- Circuit breaker to handle third party API errors by providing failure protection.
 - Exception Handler to standardise the exception handling.
 - Build and publish script.
+- Integration test using MockMvc and Wiremock
+- Open API spec is available src/main/resources/openapi.yaml.

 ### Code details
 - StockTickerApiDelegateImpl --> StockTickerServiceImpl --> AlphaVantageClientImpl --> StockTickerServiceImpl --> StockDetailsMapper --> StockTickerApiDelegateImpl